+86 4008783488

 4. Documentation and Traceability: Maintain thorough documentation of your testing processes and results.
 Implement traceability measures that allow you to track each PCB back to its raw materials, production batch, and testing records.
 This not only aids in quality control but also ensures accountability and facilitates easier root cause analysis in case of defects.

-By implementing these rigorous testing phases and adhering to international quality standards, you not only assure the quality of your automotive PCBs but also reinforce your commitment to excellence.
+By implementing these rigorous testing phases and adhering to international quality standards, you not only assure the quality of your automotive PCB but also reinforce your commitment to excellence.
 This dedication to quality assurance is crucial in upholding your reputation and reliability in the competitive automotive industry, meeting the high expectations of clients who prioritize top-tier quality and safety in their products.

 Chapter 8